AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-05-10-responsive-navbar-without-bootstrap.md

 This wrapper is given a fixed position and covers the entire screen.
 It also has a semi-transparent background that elevates it visually above the main content of the page.
 In some UI libraries, this is known as a **mask layer**.
 It's a common approach used with things like modal windows and menus.

-Within `.navbar-menu` is an unordered list with some padding, margins, and a box shadow:
+Within `#navbar-menu` is an unordered list with some padding, margins, and a box shadow:

 {% include img.html src: "navbar-links.png", alt: "The navbar-links unordered list element" %}